mjackson/tree-shaking-react-router/README.md

 However, although webpack knows `HashRouter` isn't being used, it still leaves it in the app's output bundle when we use this strategy.
 Let's try again.

-#### `2-rollup-bundle-production`
+#### `2-rollup-bundle-production` ✅

-In this test case I continued to use Rollup as before, but switched webpack into production mode, to see if this would be able to eliminate all traces of `HashRouter` from the app's output bundle since it is technically "dead code".
-Unfortunately, [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/2-rollup-bundle-production/build/main.js) still contains traces of hash history. :/
+In this test case I continued to use Rollup as before, but switched webpack into production mode, to see if this would be able to eliminate all traces of `HashRouter` from the app's output bundle since it is technically "dead code" ... and it did!
+[The output bundle](https://github.com/mjackson/tree-shaking/blob/master/2-rollup-bundle-production/build/main.js) contains no traces of `HashRouter`!

-Onward!
+Note the `#__PURE__` marks in the `react-router.js` package bundle.
+These allow those functions to be stripped out of the app's output bundle if they are not used.

+#### `3-rollup-bundle-no-classes` ❌

+This is essentially the same as 1 but the dependencies use plain functions instead of ES class syntax.
+It was suggested by some that ES classes were responsible for us not being able to do tree-shaking properly.
+Turns out there is no difference.

+#### `4-rollup-bundle-no-classes-production` ❌

+This is essentially the same as 2 but the dependencies use plain functions instead of ES class syntax, but unlike in 2 webpack is not able to tree-shake `HashRouter`.
+This is because the dependency bundle iifes are not marked `#__PURE__` when we write classes by hand.

-#### `3-separate-files`
+#### `5-separate-files` ❌

 This test case compiles dependencies using Babel directly into several files, so each package has an `esm` directory with the build. webpack is run in development mode so we can inspect the output more easily.